-The Maple Highlands Trail is a 12.4-mile long linear park that utilizes sections of the abandoned Baltimore & Ohio (B&O) Railroad corridor.
+The Maple Highlands Trail is a 20.3-mile long linear park that utilizes sections of the abandoned Baltimore & Ohio (B&O) Railroad corridor.
 The trail currently extends from Colburn Road on the Lake County line southeast to Swine Creek Reservation in Middlefield, with a brief break in the City of Chardon, currently in the process of creating its connector trail.
 Download the trail map here.

 The Maple Highlands Trail – North

-This section of the trail was completed in summer 2003.
+The first section of this trail was completed in summer 2003.
 It travels parallel to Route 44 and extends south 4.2 miles from Colburn Road to the Chardon city limits near the Ohio State Highway Patrol.
-A segment of the trail branches east, where a 20-car parking lot is located at 9280 Ravenna Road, Chardon Township.
-More than half of the cost of the parking lot, which has two handicap-accessible parking spaces, was paid for by the Ohio Department of Transportation.
+A segment of the trail branches east, where a 20-car parking lot is located at 9280 Ravenna Road, Chardon Township; more than half the cost of that lot, which has two handicap-accessible parking spaces, was paid for by the Ohio Department of Transportation.
 The second section, linking the previous end to Fifth Street in Chardon, was completed in fall 2014.

 The Maple Highlands Trail – Mountain Run Station